-The Company renewed its line of credit agreement with its primary bank effective August 1, 2005, which provided for borrowings of up to \$5.0 million.
-This line of credit agreement expired on July 31, 2006 but was extended until August 31, 2006.
-The Company is currently in negotiations with its bank to replace this line of credit, but cannot assure that a new credit line will be obtained in a timely manner, on acceptable terms or at all.
+The Company renewed its line of credit agreement with its former bank in August 2005, which provided for borrowings of up to \$5.0 million.
+This line of credit agreement was scheduled to expire on July 31, 2006 but was extended until October 31, 2006.